edgedb/edgedb-js/docs/driver.rst

 Next up
 -------

-If you're using plain JavaScript, the driver API will likely meet your needs.
 If you're a TypeScript user and want autocompletion and type inference, head over to the :ref:`Query Builder docs <edgedb-js-qb>`.
+If you're using plain JavaScript that likes writing queries with composable code-first syntax, you should check out the query builder too!
+If you're content writing queries as strings, the vanilla driver API will meet your needs.